powerlim2/analytics_interviews/README.md

 8. (Facebook) Given an array of integers, find all pairs that two values sum to a given value (Search Algorithm)

+### Statistics

+1. Test of Independence on Contingency Table

+### Simple Math

+1. Find all integer values in X that satisfies an inequality equation.